SICKAG/sick_scan_base/README.md

 # FIRST VERSION WILL BE PUBLISHED IN AUGUST 2019
 # sick_scan_base

-This tool box contains a generic C++ driver for the SICK laser mentioned in the following list.
+This tool box contains a generic C++ driver (under Linux) for the SICK laser mentioned in the following list.

 ## Table of Contents